PivotalServicesOss/aspnet_bootstrap_cloudfoundry_extensions/README.md

 ### Salient features
 - One stop package/reference code for replatforming ASP.NET apps to Pivotal Platform (PAS)
-- Uses [Steeltoe](https://steeltoe.io) 2.x versions for Configuration, Dynamic Logging, Connector, CF Actuators and CF Metrics Forwarder
+- Uses [Steeltoe](https://steeltoe.io) 2.x versions for Configuration, Dynamic Logging, Connector, CF Actuators and CF Metrics Forwarder.
 - Supports distributed and structured logging, enhanced with Serilog
 - Supports IoC using Autofac and Unity apart from native Microsoft ServiceCollection
 - Provision for injecting http pipeline handlers on the fly